Paste Noodles (Jiang Mian Tiao): History

 Based on historical texts, some form of this food existed from 2500 years ago.
 However, it is too old to verify how the food originated.
-There do exist three myths about its origin.

 Historical Myth #1

 Long ago, during the Zhengde era in Luoyang, a man had a bustling restaurant.
 One year, it was a bad harvest for wheat but a good harvest for peas, so the restaurant sold pea noodles daily, causing poor business.
 One day, an imperial commissioner and his servants passed by for a meal.
 Not having good quality ingredients, the restaurant owner scrambled to cook.
 When he saw the bowl of crushed peas and noodles on the table, he came up with the idea to make noodles using the peas to make broths and added other spices.
 The commissioner was greatly pleased after the meal.
 Since then, the owner has kept this recipe in his store and thus popularized his restaurant, and this dish became Jiang Mian Tiao.